BioPhoton/ngRe/README.md

 We call this situation early subscriber problem.
 In this case, the component constructor is an early subscribe to the events from '(click)' bindings.

-All above decorators should rely on a generic way of wrapping a function or property as well as a way to configure the used Subject for multicasting similar to [multicast](https://github.com/ReactiveX/rxjs/blob/a9fa9d421d69e6e07aec0fa835b273283f8a034c/src/internal/operators/multicast.ts#L34)
+All above decorators should rely on a generic way of wrapping a function or property as well as a way to configure the used Subject for multi-casting similar to [multicast](https://github.com/ReactiveX/rxjs/blob/a9fa9d421d69e6e07aec0fa835b273283f8a034c/src/internal/operators/multicast.ts#L34)

 In this way, it is easy to have a simplified public API but flexibility internally.

 **Decorators that:**
-- rely on configurable multicasting similar to `multicast` operator. this provides a generic configurable way for all cases
+- rely on configurable multi-casting similar to `multicast` operator. this provides a generic configurable way for all cases
 ---